 What Counts as a Negative Factor That Equities Have to Overcome?

-A negative factor does not automatically defeat an application.
-It increases the equity threshold.
-The role of an attorney in this context is to assess which negative factors are present in a record, whether each one has been correctly characterized in prior filings, and which equities most directly address each negative factor.
-Topics worth discussing with an attorney about a specific situation include the timing of any negative events, the existence of statutory waivers, and how to present context that may mitigate the weight an officer assigns.
+A negative factor does not automatically sink an application; it simply raises the bar.
+This is where a licensed immigration attorney does the real work: figuring out which negative factors are in your record, whether each was described correctly in earlier filings, and which equities answer each one most directly.
+Useful things to discuss with an attorney include the timing of any negative events, whether a statutory waiver applies, and how to present context that may soften the weight an officer gives a fact.

 How Should Applicants Prepare to Document Equities?